Troubleshooting QuickPrep customization problems (1026999)

 To resolve a timeout issue, increase the timeout limit for the script and run it again.

-In View 4.5.x, you can increase the timeout limit by changing a registry value in the parent virtual machine.
-See Increase the Timeout Limit of QuickPrep Customization Scripts in the VMware View Administrator's Guide.
+In View 4.5.x and 5.x you can increase the timeout limit by changing a registry value in the parent virtual machine.
+For more information, see the Increase the Timeout Limit of QuickPrep Customization Scripts section in the VMware View Administrator's Guide.

 In View 4.0.x, you can use your customization script to launch another script or process that performs the long-running task.
 For example: